Bachelor of Social Science in Peace, Conflict and Human Rights Studies

 Exam Type

-Admission Test will be taken in MCQ System and 0.25 marks will be deducted for each wrong answer.
+The admission Test will be taken in MCQ System (100 Marks) and 0.50 marks will be deducted for each wrong answer.

 1st Semester